kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/project_and_cluster_management/using-kubectl/_index.en.md

 ![Revoke the token](/img/kubermatic/master/tutorials/revoke_token_dialog.png?classes=shadow,border "Revoke the token")

-Once you have installed the kubectl and downloaded the kubeconfig,change into the download directory and export it to your environment:
+Once you have installed the kubectl and downloaded the kubeconfig, change into the download directory and export it to your environment:

 ```bash